Manage Snap-To-Object using the CLI

 Related topics

-4. If the recovered filesystem should also be tiered, add a local object store bucket for tiering using weka fs tier s3 add.
+4. If the recovered filesystem requires tiering, add a local object store bucket for data storage:

-5. Detach the initial object store bucket from the filesystem.
+5. Detach the initial recovery bucket from the filesystem.

-6. Assuming you want a remote backup to this filesystem, attach a remote bucket to the filesystem.
+6. If a remote backup is required for this filesystem, attach a remote bucket.

-7. Remove the local object store bucket and local object store created for this procedure.
+7. Remove the temporary local object store bucket and the local object store used for the recovery.

 Manage object stores